 Your surrogacy counselor can go over these costs in greater detail during an appointment.
 We can also discuss financing options and insurance considerations.

-Developing Your Surrogacy Contract
+Developing Your Surrogacy Contract as an Intended Parent

 An important part of your surrogacy arrangement will be your surrogacy contract.
 The professionals at our international surrogacy agency will go over every aspect of your agreement, including the surrogate mother’s compensation, all legal matters (such as your name being put on your baby’s birth certificate), and what happens if there are complications in childbirth or at any point during the pregnancy.